phr3sh/ha-hunter/README.md

 ## Why did I write this?

-I had read of this other tool called ha-finder https://github.com/loganmeetsworld/homographs-talk/tree/master/ha-finder it takes a list of domain names and replaces all possible letters with their homoglyphs.
+I had read of this other tool called ha-finder https://github.com/loganmeetsworld/homographs-talk/tree/master/ha-finder it takes a list of domain names and replaces all possible letters with their homoglyphs to form full homographs.

+Initially in Internationalized Domain Names version 1, it was possible to register a combination of ASCII and Unicode into the same domain.
+This clearly presented a security problem and it is no longer true since the adoption of IDN version 2 and 3, which further locked down the registration of Unicode domain names.
+Most notably, it instructed gTLDs to prevent the registration of domain names that contain mixed scripts (e.g., Latin and Kanji characters in the same string).

+Although many top-level domain registrars restrict mixed scripts, not all of them do.

 What makes ha-hunter different is that it generates homographs with all possible character combinations.
-This means it generates homographs with 1 glyph replaced or 2 or 3 or as many combinations there can be.
+This means it generates partial homographs with 1 glyph replaced or 2 or 3 or as many combinations there can be.
 ...also, it's written in python3.

 ## Usage